ytstat/RaSE-screening-codes/README.md

 ```
 install.packages("../RaSEn_2.1.0.tar.gz", type = "source", repos = NULL)
 ```
-(replace .. with your own path) in R/RStudio.
+(replace .. with your own path) in R/RStudio to finish installation.